Powered by Fr. Abraham Mutholath Foundation NFP

 He did the same with the cup after the meal

 Jesus used the third cup known as “The cup of Redemption” to institute the Holy Eucharist.
 This cup had wine mixed with a little water called “the cup of blessing” (1 Cor 10:16) because of a special blessing said over it thanking God for the wine and food the Israelites could produce by God’s grace.
-It was the principal cup, which they did after the Pascal meal.
+It was the principal cup, which they consumed after the Pascal meal.
 The red represented the Passover lamb’s blood marked on the doorposts of the Israelites in Egypt when the angel of death passed over their houses.
 Similarly, Christ’s blood marked on the cross saved the people.

 This cup is the new covenant in my blood

-Shedding of blood was part of making a covenant like animal sacrifices or the Abrahamic covenant of circumcision (Gen 17:8-14).
-Jesus here applied the same phrase used for the Old Covenant that God made with Israelites through Moses at Mount Sinai as given in Exodus 24:3-8.
+Shedding of blood was part of making a covenant like animal sacrifices or the Abrahamic covenant of circumcision (Gen 17:814).
+Jesus here applied the same phrase used for the Old Covenant that God made with the Israelites through Moses at Mount Sinai as given in Exodus 24:3-8.
 People agreed to all the ordinances of the Lord when Moses came down from the mountain and reported to them.
 Moses then built an altar at the foot of the mountain.
-The Israelites offered burned offerings of young bulls.
-Moses took half of the blood in large bowls and splashed on the altar.
+The Israelites offered burnt offerings of young bulls.
+Moses took half of the blood in large bowls and splashed it on the altar.
 He read aloud from the book of the covenant to the people who responded, “All that the LORD has said we shall do and obey.”
 Moses splashed the other half of blood on the people, saying, “Here is the blood of the covenant that the LORD has made with you in accordance with all these words.”

 Just as Moses was the mediator of the old covenant, Jesus became the mediator of the New Covenant established at the Last Supper and fulfilled on Calvary.
 After using wine for his blood, Jesus shed his blood for humanity through the torture and crucifixion he underwent.
-This was the fulfillment of the new covenant Jeremiah prophesied (31:31-33).
+This was the fulfilment of the new covenant Jeremiah prophesied (31:31-33).

-Which is poured out for you.
+Which is poured out for you

 (21) But the hand of the traitor is with me on the table.